In a nutshell

 - The law is extensive and changes frequently.
 You'll read more than your fair share of new rules and regulations.

-- As of January 2021, the UK will introduce a points-based immigration system, marking the end of free movement as dictated by the terms of EU membership.
+- As of January 2021, the UK introduced a points-based immigration system, marking the end of free movement as dictated by the terms of EU membership.
 To be eligible for a visa, applicants must have 70 'points'.
 These are determined by various criteria: for example, speaking English 'to the required level' is worth 10 points, and a salary of £25,600 or above merits 20 points.
+The government has proposed some changes for 2022 which will make it easier for companies to employ international employees.
+This includes streamlining the sponsor application by moving it fully online, reducing the wait times by four weeks and removing the cap on skilled workers.

 - Faced with increasing uncertainty surrounding profits and staff layoffs, online-only media organisations are beginning to unionise.
-Led by outlets such as Buzzfeed and Vice UK, growing encouragement for the industry at large to follow suit are intensifying as precarious working conditions plague online journalism.
+Led by outlets such as Buzzfeed and Vice UK, growing encouragement for the industry at large to follow suit is intensifying as precarious working conditions plague online journalism.
+In a surprising move within the media landscape, reporters at the investigative journalism nonprofit ProPublica announced their decision to unionize in 2023.
+This development reflects a broader trend of labour organizing taking hold in the journalism industry, extending its reach to unexpected corners.